HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 After that, when we access `$math.pi`, it will return the value of PI, and if we access `$math.sin($math.pi)`, it will return `0.0`.

-When we refer to a dynamic property that does not exist on a dynamic object, or a virtual subproperty that does not exist, or cannot perform a function operation on the property, the HVML interpreter will throw an exception.
+When we refer to a dynamic attribute that does not exist on a dynamic object, or a virtual subproperty that does not exist, or cannot perform a function operation on the attribute, the HVML interpreter will throw an exception.

 Through such a design, we can easily and effectively expand the functions of HVML, and exchange data with external modules through dynamic objects, or call the functions of external modules.